-2.14-2.16.2011 IBM Watson query system routed Jeopardy champs Jennings and Rutter: http://www.CARMA
+2.14-2.16.2011 IBM Watson query system (now an oncologist) routed Jeopardy champs Jennings & Rutter: http:// CARMA

 Infinite Expressions Mathematical Interlude, I Geometry and Arithmetic

 CATEGORY: By the numbers.
 CLUE: The phrase "How I want a drink, alcoholic of course" is often used to help memorize this.
 ANSWER: What is Pi?
 FINAL SCORES: